roam-mosaic/theme-boilerplate/README.md

 ### Live reload isn't working

-Make sure you have `yarn watch` running in your console
+Make sure you have `yarn dev` running in your console

 ### I have `yarn watch` running but live reload isn't working